christophanneser/AutoSteer/README.md

 - python3 (at least version 3.10)

 ### Python3 requirements
+- !!!
+This `branch` does install only the requirements for PrestoDB, other databases are not supported.
+Torch CPU-version only without cuda!!!

-- Install python requirements using the file `pip3 install -r requirements.txt`
+- Install python requirements using the file `pip3 install -r requirements.txt --find-links https://download.pytorch.org/whl/torch_stable.html`

 ## Run AutoSteer